DavidJKTofan/cf-icloud-private-relay-ip-list-manager/README.md

 - **Fetches** IPv4 and IPv6 addresses from a remote source.
 - **Creates or updates** a Cloudflare IP List using Cloudflare's API.
 - **Handles cron jobs** to fetch and update the list every 14 days (bi-weekly).
+- **Supports dry-run mode** for testing without modifying the Cloudflare list.
+- **Cursor-safe pagination** to reliably fetch all items from large lists.

 ## Cron Trigger